dancj/GoproControl/readme.md

-# GoPro Timelapse Control
+# (Unofficial) GoPro Timelapse Control

 **GoPro + Raspberry Pi = Timelapse**

-This solution allows for:
+This solution extends the built in functionality of the GoPro around capturing timelapse videos.
+This project run on a device connected to your GoPro's wifi network can send commands to capture frames when you want them.
+I used it on a Raspberry Pi 3B+ to record a construction timelapse, taking a photo every 10 minutes for 6 weeks straight.

 * Longer intervals (>60 sec)

-* Timelapse saved as still images to later combine together in Lightroom, LRTimelapse, etc.
+* Timelapse frames saved as still images to later combine together in Lightroom, LRTimelapse, etc. with greater customization

 ## Compatibility: